Eating Whole Grains Helps Weight Loss & Health

-- Whole gain products other than breads, may decrease cancer and heart disease.
+- Whole gain products, other than breads, may decrease cancer and heart disease.

 - This does not apply to whole grain breads vs. white breads where there is no difference.

-- All of the most recent evidence proves that there no more weight loss benefit from restricting carbs than there is from restricting fat.
+- All of the most recent evidence proves that there is no more weight loss benefit from restricting carbs than there is from restricting fat.

 - People do not gain weight any more from breads than any other food with similar calories, carbs, and fat.